-- 45. The correct treatments for tendinitis ("squeak heel," "mal de racquette") include:

-- a. rest the affected tendon

-- b. remove the cause (e.g. use some moleskin to pad the boot so it doesn't rub on your heel any more)
+- (b) false - 45.
+The correct treatments for tendinitis ("squeak heel," "mal de racquette") include: - a. rest the affected tendon - b. remove the cause (e.g. use some moleskin to pad the boot so it doesn't rub on your heel any more) с. aspirin

-- c. aspirin

-- d. all the above answers are correct
+- all the above answers are correct d.)

-- e. a and b only are correct
+- only a and b are correct answers

-- 46. The essential treatment for an abscess is:

-- a. oral antibiotics (e.g. erythromycin).
+- 46. The essential treatment for an abscess is: a. oral antibiotics (e.g. erythromycin).

-- b. incision and drainage.
+- (b) incision and drainage. ć. aspirin.

-- c. aspirin.

 - d. warm soaks.

-- 47. Treatment for a bad case of contact dermatitis, such as from poison ivy, might reasonably include:
+- 47. Treatment for a bad case of contact dermatitis, such as from poison ivy, might reasonably include: a. aspirin.

-- a. aspirin.

 - b. steroid cream.

-- c. an antihistamine (e.g. chlorpheniramine)
+- an antihistamine (e.g. chlorpheniramine) ç.

-- d. all the above answers are correct
+- (d.) all the above answers are correct

 - 48. In anaphylaxis, a major problem is swelling of the lining of the airways.

-- a. true
+- (a) true

 - b. false

-- 49. The proper initial step in management of a suspected pit-viper bite in the backcountry is:
+- 49. The proper initial step in management of a suspected pitviper bite in the backcountry is:

-- a. immediate incision and suction of the backcountry.
+- immediate incision and suction of the backcountry.

 - b. packing in ice.

-- c. cross-shaped (cruciate) incisions and suction, especially if the bite is on the hands or feet.
+- cross-shaped (cruciate) incisions and suction, especially C. if the bite is on the hands or feet.

-- d. application of a tourniquet.
+- đ. application of a tourniquet.

-- e. a careful check for signs of envenomation (marked redness, swelling, warmth, or pain).
+- (e.) a careful check for signs of envenomation (marked redness, swelling, warmth, or pain).

-- 50. Any raccoon, skunk, or fox bite must be treated as an important medical problem, because of the possibility of rabies.
+- 50. Any raccoon, skunk, or fox bite must be treated as an important medical problem, because of the possibility of rabies. a') true

-- a. true

 - b. false

-- 51. The most important treatment for diarrhea is fluid and electrolyte (salt) replacement.

-- a. true

-- b. false

-- 52. An important part of the treatment for snowblindness is patching of the eyes and rest.

-- a. true

-- b. false

-- 53. A person who has subacute (mountain/exhaustion) hypothermia with uncontrollable shivering should be put in dry clothes and put into a thick sleeping bag to rewarm himself.

-- a. true

-- b. false

-- 54. Which of the following is not a good place to put hot packs on a hypothermic patient?

-- a. the neck

-- b. the groin

-- c. the armpits

-- d. the calves of the legs

-- e. all are good places

-- 55. When transporting a person with severe or chronic hypothermia, which of the following cautions should be observed?

-- a. keep the litter level or with the head down slightly, to avoid causing seizures

-- b. do not to bump or jostle the litter, as this may cause problems with the heart rhythm

-- c. keep the patient's legs bent to avoid stress on the spinal cord

-- d. a and b

-- e. a and c
+- 51. The most important treatment for diarrhea is fluid and electrolyte (salt) replacement. (al) true Ъ. false - 52.
+An important part of the treatment for snowblindness is patching of the eyes and rest. (a) true b. false - 53.
+A person who has subacute (mountain/exhaustion) hypothermia with uncontrollable shivering should be put in dry clothes and put into a thick sleeping bag: - alone. a. - with another warm body or two, or with hot water bottles (b) or heat packs. - 54.
+Which of the following is not a good place to put hot packs on a hypothermic patient? - the neck a. - b. the armpits - the calves of the legs - d. all are good places - 55.
+When transporting a person with severe or chronic hypothermia, which of the following cautions should be observed? - keep the litter level or with the head down slightly, to a. avoid causing seizures - do not to bump or jostle the litter, as this may cause b. problems with the heart rhythm - c. keep the patient's legs bent to avoid stress on the spinal cord a and b d .) a and c ē.

-- f. b and c
+f. b and c

 - 56. Heat cramps are due to a salt imbalance.
 The treatment is therefore to give something to drink which has salt in it (but only slightly rather than very salty, to avoid stomach upset).

-- a. true
+- (a) true

 - b. false

 - 57. Of the following, which is the most sensitive and reliable sign of dehydration?

 - a. thirst

-- b. dark (concentrated) urine
+- (b.) dark (concentrated) urine

 - c. delirium

-- d. flushed skin
+- flushed skin đ.

-- 58. In winter, dehydration is seldom a problem because the body uses less water than in a hot environment.
+- 58. In winter, dehydration is seldom a problem because the body uses less water than in a hot environment. true

-- a. true
+- а.

-- b. false
+- false (b)

-- 59. In many ways, heat exhaustion is similar to mild shock.
+59. In many ways, heat exhaustion is similar to mild shock. (a.) true b. false

-- a. true

-- b. false

-- 60. Heatstroke is characterized by:
+60. Heatstroke is characterized by:

-- a. cool, clammy skin, and a rapid pulse.
+- a. cool, clammy skin, and a rapid pulse,

-- b. hot, dry skin.
+- (b) hot, dry skin.

 - c. neither of the above